 HVAC manufacturers only warrant split-system components that are installed together according to their strict specifications.
 Having a new component added to your older system makes it impossible to meet these specs, so it voids the coverage you’d normally have against failures caused by manufacturer defects.

-To learn more about why it’s better to buy a completely new HVAC system for your San Diego-area home, contact us at Sherlock Heating & Air Conditioning.
+To learn more about why it’s better to buy a completely new HVAC system for your San Diego-area home, contact us at Sherlock Plumbing, Heating & Air.